| THE NATIONAL AMERICAN GLASS CLUB

 1985-1993: Sylvia Applebee Lyon, VA

-The National American Glass Club's membership directory is published annually solely for the use of the membership.
+The National American Glass Club's Membership Directory is published annually solely for the use of the membership.
 It lists members' names and addresses, officers, local chapters, and, occasionally, a compilation of educational programs for NAGC members and chapters.
-The current Membership and Resource Directory 2010-2011, lists the NAGC Membership, forty-four Institutional Memberships and seventeen chapters nationwide.
-Members may list their collecting interests in the directory.
-Also included are the By-Laws of the National American Glass Club, Officers and Directors, Committee Chairs and Appointments, "Exploring the NAGC Web Site www.glassclub.org" and a list of supporting members.
-Also included are a number of illistrations depicting a variety of glass objects.
+The current Membership Directory 2015-2016, lists:

 Glass, European Glass, cut glass, depression glass, paperweights, Moser art

-glass, sparkling lamps and other lighting, bottles and flasks, carnival glass,
+glass, sparking lamps and other lighting, bottles and flasks, carnival glass,

 commerative and historical glass, Tiffany, salts, Bohemian glass, opaline,